MileHacker Logo

 Reservations

-For fine dining establishments, especially in Traverse City or popular spots in Glen Arbor during peak season, making reservations in advance is highly recommended.
+For fine dining establishments, especially in Get Through the city or popular locations in Glen Arbor during peak season, making reservations in advance is highly recommended.

 Dress Code

-Casual dress is acceptable in most establishments throughout the region.
+Casual dress is acceptable in most establishments all over the region.
 Strict dress codes are rare.

 Meal Times

-• Dinner: The main meal of the day, usually served from 5 PM to 9 PM or 10 PM.
+• Dinner: The main meal of the day, usually served starting AT 5 PM to 9 PM or 10 PM.

-• Some smaller establishments in resort towns may have shorter hours or close on certain days in the shoulder and off-seasons.
+• Some smaller establishments in resort towns may have limited hours or close on certain days in the shoulder and off-seasons.

 Must-Try Dishes